comsc335/comsc335.github.io/_sources/index.md

 - **Course number:** COMSC 335
 - **Semester:** Spring 2026

-Machine learning is the study of programming computers that can learn and improve through experience, and has become a powerful and pervasive paradigm in technology, science, and society.
+Machine learning is the study of creating programs that can learn through experience, and has become a powerful and pervasive paradigm in technology, science, and society.
 In this course, we will explore the mathematical foundations, models, and practices that enable machine learning.
 Students will get hands-on experience understanding, building, and evaluating machine learning models using modern scientific computing frameworks coding in Python.
 This course is programming intensive and will have a subsantial mathematical component.

 ### Prerequisites